cjacker/opensource-toolchain-w60x/README.md

 ```

 # Debugging

+**Broken**
+- Programming only works with JLink.
+- When encountering a breakpoint, the program does not stop running.

+I don’t have much interest to fix it now.
+This tutorial will be updated if this issue fixed.

+Pinmap:
 | W600 | JTag/SWD  |
 |------|-----------|
 | PB6  | TMS/SWDIO |
 | PB7  | TCK/SWCLK |
 | GND  | GND       |
 | 3V3  | 3V3/VREF  |